pfroysdon/projects/applied_math/jpdaf/readme.md

 -----------------------------------------------------------------------------------

 # Introduction

+This code is designed to track multiple targets simultaneously, particularly targets whose paths cross.
+Typical trackers will incorrectly switch targets whose paths cross.
+However, when you want to track something continuously, e.g., a human in a crowd or a a bird in a flock of birds, then you need Joint Probabilistic Data Association Filter that associates the probability of the tracked object relative to other objects.

 This code is a demo that implements multiple target tracking in 2 dimensions.
 It is inspired by work of Y. Bar-Shalom related to Probabilistic Data Association Filters (PDAF).

 1. Generates number of points moving on different trajectories.